maagnaa/java-bootcamp/README.md

 ```

-Alternative syntax for the lambda expressions in the example from before is:
+An alternative syntax for the lambda expressions in the example we looked at before is:
 ```java
         prices.stream()
             .filter((price)     -> price < 5)
             .forEach((price)    ->  System.out.println(price));
 ```

+#### More Streams Operations

+In the streams-starter lesson, following pipeline operations are introduced:
+- .filter() : filters based on predicate
+- .foreach() : does something for each element in the sequence
+- .map() : updates and returns every element coming into that step of the pipeline
+- .collect() : terminal operation that returns the updated sequence of elements at the end of the pipeline